CodeScop/Oge-Mai-Field-Guide/luciolaogemonsters.md

-LAST UPDATED 14 AUG 2020
+LAST UPDATED 25 JAN 2021

 Adding in all the numbers this time, but be aware: I'm assuming you have at least some Luck.